Leen-ak/File-Scanner/README.md

-﻿# File-Usage
+﻿# File-Scanner
-fileUsage is a versatile command-line tool designed to scan directories, analyze file types and sizes, and provide detailed reports.
+File-Scanner is a versatile command-line tool designed to scan directories, analyze file types and sizes, and provide detailed reports.
 It supports various sorting and filtering options, including sorting by size, extension, reverse order, and filtering with regular expressions.
 This tool is ideal for managing and understanding storage patterns, making it easier to analyze file distributions within a given directory.

 ## Features
 1. Directory Scanning: Recursively scan directories to gather information about files.